How to Play Pokemon - the basics!

 There are 3 main card types in the Pokemon TCG: Pokemon, Energy and Trainers.

-Pokemon Pokemon are represented by cards that display their type and moves!
+Pokemon Cards - Pokemon are represented by cards that display their type and moves!
 Unlike the video games all Pokemon are divided into the following types: Grass, Fire, Water, Lightning, Dark, Psychic, Fighting, Metal, Dragon and Colorless.
 It is important to note the stages of your Pokemon and ensure that the lower stages of your Pokemon are included in the deck so you can evolve them.
 There are also special types of Pokemon such as Pokemon V, VMAX and VSTAR!

-Energy Pokemon need energy to use their attacks.
+Energy Cards - Pokemon need energy to use their attacks.
 Basic energy cards are a great option as you don't have a limit on the number of them you can include.
 Special energy cards have extra abilities that affect the play of the game but are subject to the 4-copy limit!

 Deckbuilding